openzfsonwindows/openzfs/module/os/windows/README.md

 The Target VM should reboot, and login as "WDKRemoteUser".

-It is recommended you get GIT bash for Windows and install:
+Use your preferred Unix style shell to work with git and cmake.
+If you do not yet have a preferred shell, the "GIT bash for Windows" is small and sufficient:

 https://git-scm.com/downloads